Brand NEW "COVID-Safe" Game Idea...

 We took a bright yellow chick and left it outside for more than 2 weeks.
 It sat hot-glued to a rock in the sunshine, wind, and rain.
 Although our little chick looked like it was having a bad hair day after a driving rain, once it dried out, you could hardly tell it was soaked!
 So, if it does rain on your animals, they will be fine - just make sure they are completely dried out before storing for the next year!

 Add a Little More Fun...

 If you saw our video, we mentioned that the kids were having so much fun they were running from Snail Stop to Snail Stop!
-While we were thrilled that they were so excited to find the animals at the next station, we know that it is best practices to have everyone walking.
+While we were thrilled that they were so excited to find the animals at the next station, we know that it is the best practice to have everyone walking.
 One suggestion that was made was to put up "fun facts" along the way to the next Snail Stop.

 This way the kids stop to read the fun fact and it gives them something to learn and to discuss with their group before they get to the next station.
 (We also have another suggestion below, so keep reading!)